EmuDeck/emudeck.github.io/docs/file-management/steamos/file-management.md

 ### How to Create CUE Files
 [Back to the Top](#file-management-table-of-contents)

+!!! info

     "A cue sheet, or cue file, is a metadata file which describes how the tracks of a CD or DVD are laid out.
 Cue sheets are stored as plain text files and commonly have a ".cue" filename extension."

 Source: [https://emulation.gametechwiki.com/index.php/Cue_sheet_(.cue)](https://emulation.gametechwiki.com/index.php/Cue_sheet_(.cue))

 Typically `CUE` files are paired with `BIN` files.
 You will have one `CUE` file paired with `BIN` files.
 The `CUE` file is important for multiple reasons.
-Firstly, tells the emulator in which order to play each `BIN` file.
+Firstly, it tells the emulator in which order to play each `BIN` file.
 Secondly, if you are compressing your ROMs into the `CHD` file format, the `CUE` file is used as a reference by the compression tool.
 Without the `CUE` file, the compression tool cannot compress and convert your ROM to CHD.

 If you are missing a `CUE` file, you will need to create one.
 If you renamed any of your `BIN` files, you will need to either edit your `CUE` file in a text editor of your choice or recreate it.